 Although there is no specific rule when it comes to stirring your compost, doing so every few days will fasten the decomposition process.
 This is highly recommended if you are trying to produce a large volume of compost.
 As a guide, you should only start raking your compost once your bin is full.

-If you plan on producing nutrient-sufficient soil for your healthy plants, it is good to make them in a large volume since it does take time to fully decompose organic matter.
+If you plan on producing nutrient-sufficient soil for your healthy plants, it is good to make them in large volumes since it does take time to fully decompose organic matter.

 Final Step: Feeding Time